Frequently Asked Questions

 If the ATAS still cannot be accessed by a telephone with activated caller display function, the employer is advised to contact an SCRC officer at 3660 7497.

-One of the following messages will be given as the check result in the ATAS if the information entered by the employer is correct:
+Generally speaking, one of the following messages will be given as the check result in the ATAS:

 1. The applicant (with no name mentioned) “does not have” a conviction record against the specified list of sexual offences as at a particular date; or